LinkedIn Invitations: All of Your Questions Answered

 Why is LinkedIn Requiring Me to Enter an Email Address to Invite People?

-LinkedIn places restrictions on you if you receive too many IDK responses.
-Simply put, this is when a member responds to your LinkedIn invitation by saying that they don’t know you.
-Once you’ve accumulated five of these, you’ll need to give an email.
-This is a measure that LinkedIn has put in place to try and minimize spam.
-And, before the invite limit, it was the biggest disincentive to blindly send invites.
+LinkedIn places restrictions on you if too many people respond to your invitations by indicating that they don’t know you, or ignore and report them.
+Once enough of these accumulate, LinkedIn may require you to enter the recipient’s email address before you can invite them.
+This is a measure LinkedIn has put in place to minimize spam, and before the weekly invite limit existed, it was the biggest disincentive to blindly send invites.

-Another reason for this restriction is that some people want extra privacy.
-To that end, a member can request this safeguard.
-Think of this as similar to turning your privacy settings way up on Facebook.
+Another reason for this kind of friction is that some people want extra privacy and set their accounts to require an email for any incoming invitation.
 If someone is a frequent target of spam and shameless plugs, it’s easy to see them making this choice.
 Either way, be careful about who you send a LinkedIn invitation to.
 Getting an account restriction isn’t fun!

 How to Withdraw a LinkedIn Invitation?

-If you read the above and are freaked out that you might have invited a lot of irrelevant people that might respond with an “IDK,” you might want to withdraw your invite.
-Also, it is thought that your account might face some restrictions if you have a ton of invites that no one has responded to.
+If you read the above and are worried that you might have invited a lot of irrelevant people who could respond that they don’t know you, you might want to withdraw your invite.
+It is also thought that your account might face some restrictions if you have a ton of invites that no one has responded to.
 For this reason, there might come a time when you want to withdraw a LinkedIn invitation.
 Here’s how to go about doing so:

 Note that you can’t withdraw your invite in bulk, only one by one.
 For that reason, it’s always a smart idea to not send a LinkedIn invitation unless you think there’s a decent chance the person will accept.